 In 2013, she discovered traveling.
-In 2014, she met Sean.
+2014 brought Sean into her life.
 In 2015, they started traveling together.
 Suddenly, her writing became geared toward traveling and sharing the adventures they were so fortunate to experience together.
 Upon graduating from Boston University and moving to London, the real world hit.
-There was major conflict between starting a career and seeing the world…well, she realized that she didn’t have to pick just one!
+There was major conflict between starting a career and seeing the world…until she realized that she didn’t have to pick just one!

 We want to inspire you to travel, even if you have a full time job!